Clotilde: Later life and marriage

+In 492 or 493, shortly after her parents were murdered, Clotilde was wed to Clovis I, the first king of the Franks.
+Farmer writes that Clovis was "impressed by her beauty and wisdom."
+Clotilde exercised influence over her husband.
+Although few actual historical details have been recorded about her during Clovis's lifetime, or about their marriage, she might have been involved with his intervention into the quarrel among the Burgundian kings at the time and Clovis's support of Gondobad.

-Shortly after Caretena's death, Clotilde and Clovis I, the first king of the Franks, were married, in 492 or 493.
-As Farmer put it, Clovis was "impressed by her beauty and wisdom".
-Their marriage, from the 6th century on, "was made the theme of epic narratives, in which the original facts were materially altered".
-Clotilde's story fascinated later generations because it was "the centerpiece of a struggle between the old Catholic, Roman population against the Arianism of the Germanic tribes", although there is no evidence that Clovis was an Arian sympathizer before his marriage and conversion to Catholicism.
-Clotilde had influence over Clovis and actively encouraged him to convert to Catholicism.
-He allowed the baptism of their oldest son, Ingomir, who died in infancy, and of their next son, Clodomir, but he blamed their oldest child's death on Clotilde's faith and resisted her attempts to convert him.
-Clodomir also became ill, but recovered and they had five children in all: four sons, Ingomir; and Clodomir, Childebert, and Clotaire, who all became kings; and one daughter, named Clotilde after her mother.
-Clotilde's vita describes her daughter's life, who married a Visigothic man named Amalaric, who she unsuccessfully tried to convert to Catholicism and who "cruelly treated".
-Little is known about her mother during Clovis' lifetime and about their marriage, but she might have been involved with his intervention of the quarrel between the Burgundian kings at the time and Clovis' support of Gondobad.
-Historian Godefroid Kurth said, about Clotilde, that she was "saddened by cruel trials".
+Clotilde actively encouraged Clovis to convert to Catholicism.
+He allowed the baptism of their oldest son, Ingomir, who died in infancy, and of their next son, Chlodomer, but he blamed their oldest child's death on Clotilde's faith and resisted her attempts to convert him.
+Clodomir also became ill but recovered.
+Clovis and Clotilde had five children in all: four sons—Ingomir, Chlodomer, Childebert, and Clotaire, who all became kings—and one daughter, Clotilde, named after her mother.
+The elder Clotilde's vita describes her daughter's life, who married a Visigothic man named Amalaric.
+The younger Clotilde unsuccessfully tried to convert Amalaric to Catholicism and was "cruelly treated" by him.

 Clovis was baptized by St. Remigius at Reims in 496, along with 3,000 of the Frankish people, after a battle with the Alemanni.
-His army was losing, but he appealed to his wife's God for help, promising that if he won, he would accept the Christian faith.
-According to tradition, while Clotilde was in prayer and as Clovis began to win the battle, an angel brought her three white lilies; Clovis later substituted lilies for the three frogs on the insignia on his battle shield.
-Sabine Baring-Gould considers Clovis' conversion sincere and that it was not due to political considerations.
-Baring-Gould also did not believe that Clotilde did not influence Clovis to fight this war or others in order to revenge her family's death.
-Clovis' subsequent military achievements against the Burgundians and Visigoths also do not seem to have been associated with Clotilde.
-The Franks, due to Clotilde's influence, were Catholics for centuries.
+Clovis's army was losing, but he appealed to his wife's God for help, promising that if he won he would accept the Christian faith.
+According to tradition, while Clotilde was in prayer and as Clovis began to win the battle, an angel brought her three white lilies; Clovis later substituted lilies for the three frogs in the insignia on his battle shield.
+Baring-Gould considers Clovis's conversion sincere, not due to political considerations; he disputes the assertion that Clotilde influenced Clovis to fight this or other wars to avenge her family's death.
+Nor do Clovis's subsequent military achievements against the Burgundians and Visigoths seem to have been associated with Clotilde.

-Clovis died in 511; Clotilde buried him at the Basilica of the Holy Apostles, which later became the Church of Sainte-Geneviève, which they built together as a mausoleum honouring Saint Genevieve, the patron saint of Paris.
+Clovis died in 511; Clotilde buried him at the Basilica of the Holy Apostles, later the Church of Sainte-Geneviève.
 Genevieve might have been the first to suggest that Clovis build a church honouring Saint Peter and Saint Paul, which he built in deference to Clotilde's wishes; she completed the church after his death.